 To the knowledge of the directors and senior officers of the Company, based on the most recent publicly available information, the only person who beneficially owns, or directly or indirectly exercises control or direction over, shares carrying 10% or more of the voting rights attached to any class of shares of the Company is Mr. William H. Gates, III.
 Mr. Gates is the sole member of Cascade Investment, L.L.C. ("Cascade").
-Cascade held 100,400,770 common shares of the Company as of February 26, 2016, representing 12.80% of the outstanding common shares of the Company.
-In addition, Mr. Gates is a co-trustee of the Bill & Melinda Gates Foundation Trust ("Foundation"), which held 17,126,874 common shares of the Company as of February 26, 2016, representing 2.19% of the outstanding common shares of the Company.
-Hence, as of February 26, 2016, Mr. Gates is deemed to have control or direction over 117,527,644 common shares, representing 14.99% of the outstanding common shares of the Company.
+Cascade held 100,400,770 common shares of the Company on the Record Date, representing 13.20% of the outstanding common shares of the Company.
+In addition, Mr. Gates is a co-trustee of the Bill & Melinda Gates Foundation Trust ("Foundation"), which held 17,126,874 common shares of the Company on the Record Date, representing 2.25% of the outstanding common shares of the Company.
+Hence, on the Record Date, Mr. Gates is deemed to have control or direction over 117,527,644 common shares, representing 15.45% of the outstanding common shares of the Company.

-As a result of the share repurchases for cancellation conducted by CN on an ongoing basis under its share repurchase program, the combined holdings of Cascade and the Foundation will likely in the near future exceed 15% of CN's outstanding shares.
-In such instance where the increase above 15% in shareholdings is caused solely by repurchases conducted by CN, the only consequence to Cascade and the Foundation under CN's articles would be that they may not exercise their voting rights in respect of the common shares that are in excess of the 15% maximum.
-Cascade and the Foundation would continue to receive their full amount of dividends, including on the CN common shares in excess of 15%, but would be precluded by CN's articles (implemented in accordance with the CN Commercialization Act) from acquiring additional CN common shares.
+As a result of the share repurchases for cancellation conducted by CN on an ongoing basis under its share repurchase program, the combined holdings of Cascade and the Foundation have exceeded 15% of CN's outstanding shares.
+In such instance where the increase above 15% in shareholdings is caused solely by repurchases conducted by CN, the only consequence to Cascade and the Foundation under CN's articles is that they may not exercise their voting rights in respect of the common shares that are in excess of the 15% maximum.
+Cascade and the Foundation will continue to receive their full amount of dividends, including on the CN common shares in excess of 15%, but are precluded by CN's articles (implemented in accordance with the CN Commercialization Act) from acquiring additional CN common shares.